ibm-cloud-docs/power-iaas/migration-strategies.md

 Services to assist in migration are available from IBM, FalconStor, and Authorized Migration Partners.
 Please reach out if you would like more information about using migration services or becoming a FalconStor Migration Partner at [PowerVSMigration@falconstor.com](mailto:PowerVSMigration@falconstor.com).

-If you need any help with deploying FalconStor StorSafe VTL, see [FalconStor StorSafe VTL for IBM Deployment Guide](extension://bfdogplmndidlpjfhoijckpakkdjkkil/pdf/viewer.html?file=https%3A%2F%2Ffalconstor-download.s3.us-east.cloud-object-storage.appdomain.cloud%2FFalconStor%2520VTL%2520for%2520IBM%2520Deployment%2520Guide.pdf){: external}.
+If you need any help with deploying FalconStor StorSafe VTL, see [FalconStor VTL for IBM Deployment Guide](https://falconstor-download.s3.us-east.cloud-object-storage.appdomain.cloud/FalconStor%20VTL%20for%20IBM%20Deployment%20Guide.pdf){: external}.

 For more information on FalconStor StorSafe VTL, see [www.falconstor.com](https://www.falconstor.com/){: external}.